mikekestemont/mikekestemont.github.io/media/index.md

 <iframe src="https://player.vimeo.com/video/167434114" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-## DBNL
-In 2019, I featured in a nice little video clip in which I explain what I like about the DBNL or *Digital Library for Dutch Literature* [("Digitale bibliotheek voor de Nederlandse letteren")](https://dbnl.org) (Dutch audio; Dutch subtitles).
-This happened at the occasion of the DBNL's 20th anniversary.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/t1CwpPSXA7I" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The preliminary results of this research initiative (carried out in close collaboration with Els Stronks, Martine de Bruin and Tim de Winkel) got very wide coverage in the international popular press, including:

 * A primetime radio [interview](https://www.nporadio1.nl/de-ochtend/onderwerpen/355871-wie-is-de-schrijver-van-het-wilhelmus) on Radio 1 (NL)